weibb123/Crime-accident-boston/README.md

 ### Findings:

-A large number of numbers happen in Boston area such as certain part of Park Street, Backbay, Roxbury, and Dorchester.
+A large number of crime cases happen in Boston area such as certain part of Park Street, Backbay, Roxbury, and Dorchester.